Exploit the power of the Behavioral Benchmark’s User Group

-The Behavioral Benchmark’s User Group gives you access to new tools and client experience (CX) data, a safe environment for sharing best practices, and the ability to shape the benchmark’s future.
+The Client Behavior Benchmark was designed by asset managers for asset managers.
+Through the self-governing User Group you, the asset manager, remain in charge of the benchmark.
+This gives you access to new tools and data, a safe environment for sharing best practices, and the ability to shape the benchmark’s future.
+This makes the benchmark self-strengthening and aligned to asset managers’ needs.

-The long-term forces of supply and demand mean that, for most B2B asset managers, client experience (CX) has become THE reliable differentiator.
+The actions of the long-term forces of supply and demand over the last few decades mean that, for most B2B asset managers, client engagement has become THE reliable differentiator.
 Thankfully, it is commercial, incremental, and entirely within your control because, at the same time, bargaining power shifted to clients and society digitised.
-This means CX is here to stay.
+This means the discipline of client engagement is here to stay. is here to stay.

-To differentiate yourself through CX you just need to start managing it.
+To differentiate yourself through client engagement you just need to start managing it.
 However, to manage it you need to measure it and this is where the problem arose for asset managers.

-Looking after your clients’ precious treasure is not like any other B2B industry and, until now, applicable CX tools did not exist for asset managers to measure and compare their CX.
+Looking after your clients’ precious treasure is not like any other B2B industry and, until now, applicable tools did not exist for asset managers to measure and compare their client engagement.
 Historically, this has hindered firms’ ability to translate the laudable concept of superior client experience into tangible commercial advantage.

 It’s not good enough to compensate for an inadequate situation with tools designed for a different job

-To compensate for the situation, the industry has relied on client feedback.
-But this has inundated clients with feedback requests and caused infrequent, unrepresentative, and low response rates.
-Furthermore, humans are tricky creatures for whom actions speak louder than words, so to avoid compounding these industry-specific issues, you should never rely fully on client feedback anyway.
+To compensate for the situation, the industry relied on client feedback.
+But this inundated clients with feedback requests and caused infrequent, unrepresentative, and low response rates.
+Furthermore, humans are tricky creatures for whom actions speak louder than words, so to avoid compounding these industry-specific issues, you should not rely fully on client feedback.

-This situation magnifies the opportunity for the firms that are determined to master CX, but they need help and it is not as simple as applying tools designed for B2C transactions to B2B relationships.
+This situation magnifies the opportunity for the firms that are determined to master client engagement, but they need help because it is not as simple as applying tools designed for B2C transactions to B2B relationships.

 The change needed to solve this problem